Transurethral resection (TUR) of the bladder

 outside of the body.
 The doctor will gently thread

-the scope into your bladder.
+inside of your bladder.
 Your doctor will use small tools through the scope to take out and/or burn away any cancer

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and